-- Three-point lap and shoulder belts for all seating 2 positions - Pretensioning and load-limiting retractors for the front seat belts - Advanced multistage driver and front passenger airbags - Supplemental side airbags that span the front, second, and third row seating for the driver and passengers seated next to a window - An energy-absorbing steering column and steering wheel - Knee bolsters/blockers for front seat occupants
+- Three-point lap and shoulder belts for all seating positions - Advanced Front Airbags for driver and front passenger - Supplemental Active Head Restraints (AHR) located on top of the front seats (integrated into the head restraint) if equipped - Supplemental Side Airbag Inflatable Curtains (SABIC) that span the front, second, and third row seating for the driver and passengers seated next to a window if equipped

-• Front seat belt retractors incorporate pretensioners to enhance occupant protection by managing occupant energy during an impact event
+- Supplemental Seat-Mounted Side Airbags (SAB) if equipped - An energy-absorbing steering column and steering wheel - Knee bolsters/blockers for front seat occupants - Front seat belts incorporate pretensioners to enhance occupant protection by managing occupant energy during an impact event if equipped

-If you will be carrying children too small for adult-sized seat belts, the seat belts or the Lower Anchors and Tether for CHildren (LATCH) feature also can be used to hold infant and child restraint systems.
+If you will be carrying children too small for adult-sized seat belts, the seat belts or the Lower Anchors and Tether for CHildren (LATCH) feature can be used to hold infant and child restraint systems.
+For more information on LATCH, see Lower Anchors and Tether for CHildren (LATCH).

-NOTE: The front airbags have a multistage inflator design.
-This allows the airbag to have different rates of inflation that are based on collision severity.
+NOTE: The Advanced Front Airbags have a multistage inflator design.
+This allows the airbag to have different rates of inflation based on the severity and type of collision.